A few interesting blog posts of note are:

 Collaborative Research: Managing Stress in the Workplace: Unobtrusive Monitoring and Adaptive Interventions

-Collected, processed, cleaned, and single-handedly ran the data analysis of experimental physiological data to measure stress through different office workplace tasks, specifically within report writing and report presenting.
-Analysis included data visualization of stress signals and normalized stress level differences in box plots, natural language processing to determine sentiment and token type of subject responses, hypothesis testing and ANOVA to determine significant differences in physiological measures, and advanced linear models to explain what factors explain changes in stress levels.
-The full Github repo is available here for all script and report viewing.
-The poster generated post-research can be viewed here.
-UPDATE: The paper is finally out and can be viewed here!
+Collected, processed, cleaned, and ran the data analysis of experimental physiological data to measure stress through different office workplace tasks, specifically within report writing and report presenting.
+Analysis included data visualization of stress signals and normalized stress level differences in box plots, natural language processing to determine sentiment and token type of subject responses, hypothesis testing and ANOVA to determine significant differences in physiological measures, and mixed linear models to explain what factors explain changes in stress levels.
+The full GitHub repo is available here for all script and report viewing.
+The research poster I made on the project be viewed here.
+The published paper can be viewed here for free!

 My high school CS project.
 It’s awful in hindsight, but even today as I edit this site, I can’t bring myself to remove it – I love it too much.
 Anyway, here’s the original description for this project, unedited, that I initially put on the site:

 My ultimate pride and glory.
 This is a text-based, Zork-like game built in Java during my senior year of high school and slowly expanded upon and refined since then.
 This demonstrates my understanding of Object-oriented Programming and some real fun conditional statements that lead to what the New York times calls a riveting story full of multiple endings, secret paths, cheat codes, and characters that you instantly fall in love with.
 Okay fine, you caught me – they didn’t really say all of that; just most of it.
 If anything, this game is just a fun pastime for when you’re bored and hate GUIs.
 Comes as a.zip file including a platform-specific shell-script, Java installation instructions, and a JAR file armed with the actual code.
 You can download it here.